 If we decide that one or more of these limitations should apply to you, we will send you a letter in advance.
-The letter will have information explaining the terms of the limitations with think should apply to you.
+The letter will have information explaining the terms of the limitations we think should apply to you.
 You will also have an opportunity to tell us which doctors or pharmacies you prefer to use.
 If you think we made a mistake or you disagree with our determination that you are at-risk for prescription drug abuse or the limitation, you and your prescriber have the right to ask us for an appeal.
 See Chapter 9 for information about how to ask for an appeal.

-The DMP may not apply to you if you have certain medical conditions, such as cancer, or you are receiving hospice care or live in a long-term care facility.
+The DMP may not apply to you if you have certain medical conditions, such as cancer, you are receiving hospice, palliative, or end-of-life care, or live in a long-term care facility.